microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/Input/Readme/README_TwoHandManipulationTest.md

 **Demo Video**: https://gfycat.com/ColossalEnlightenedAntipodesgreenparakeet

 The example also includes Bounding Box for the normal mode.
 In normal mode, Bounding Box gives the visual boundary of the object when you interact with the object.
 You can find this behavior in the cliff house.
-(Grab and move, rotate, scale with two motion controllers) In adjust mode, Bounding Box gives the handles for the manipulation.
+(Grab and move, rotate, scale with two motion controllers)

 ![Bounding Box Normal Mode](/External/ReadMeImages/MRTK_BoundingBoxNormalMode.jpg)